Decaf Journal is reader-supported. When you buy links through our site, we may earn an affiliate commission.

 Is it worth it?
 In my experience, yes it is indeed worth the effort.

 So what am I doing nowadays as a 35 year old man to keep my hair growing?
 The short summary is I make sure to consume some organic soy and Jing foods + supplements on a daily basis, all while practicing semen retention to the best of my ability.
 I have also made it a priority to stomp out chronic stress in my life, and I still focus on a whole foods diet in general.
 And that's really it.
-I know that there are a million different takes and voices on the internet who have had success doing vastly different things than me, but this is my personal experience and it's served me well.
+I know that there are a million different takes and voices on the internet who have had success doing vastly different things than me, but this is my personal experience and it's served me well to reverse hair loss.
 I hope it does the same for you.